Just the thing for a blustery night.

 Meanwhile, chop the clams into bits about the size of the bacon dice (Skip this step if using canned chopped clams).

-When potatoes are tender, add cream and stir in chopped clams and reserved bacon.
+When potatoes are tender, add cream and stir in chopped clams.
 Add black pepper to taste.
 Let come to a simmer, and remove from heat.
 (Do not let chowder come to a full boil.)
-Fish out the thyme and the bay leaf, and discard.
+Fish out the thyme branches and bay leaf, and discard.